-Because the tool relies on access to GTAs. deployment at scale and in real time can be a challenge, limiting screening of indirect affects the entire industry, this is another example of how Minerva has worked with other actors in the beef value chain in Brazil to pioneer initiatives that can enhance transparency and food safety in the cattle sourcing process.
+Because the tool relies on access to GTAs, deployment at scale and in real time can be a challenge, limiting screening of indirect suppliers.
+Despite this challenge, which affects the entire industry, this is another example of how Minerva has worked with other actors in the beef value chain in Brazil to pioneer initiatives that can enhance transparency and food safety in the cattle sourcing process.